hiroharu-kato/mesh_reconstruction/README.md

-# Single-Image 3D Mesh Reconstruction using Neural Renderer
+# Single-Image 3D Reconstruction using Neural Renderer

 This is the code for 3D reconstruction in the paper [Neural 3D Mesh Renderer (CVPR 2018) ](http://hiroharu-kato.com/projects_en/neural_renderer.html) by Hiroharu Kato, Yoshitaka Ushiku, and Tatsuya Harada.